GuggisbergSimon/HEIG-VD-TB/README.md

 - Refer to [GameCI documentation](https://game.ci/docs/github/activation) regarding secrets to be added to your repository.
 - Create a tag labelled `v.*` and push it.

-A release with a build will be created on GitHub after ~17 minutes.
+A release with a pdf of the report and builds for Linux and Windows will be created on GitHub after ~1h.
-- [ ] TODO build for other platforms
-- [ ] TODO compile typst report to pdf

 ## Releases